maxcaplan/Cold-Calling/README.md

 * 3.5mm TRRS Audio Plug <sup>3</sup>

 >1.
-It is likely that your phones internals will vary, however the phone should work as long as all the electronics are easily accessible and the dial uses >electric pulses to input numbers.
+It is likely that your phones internals will vary from other models, however the phone should work as long as all the electronics are easily accessible and the dial uses >electric pulses to input numbers.
 This will be covered more thoroughly later

 >2.
 Depending on the internals of your particular phone you may be able to use the built in switch for the handset hook/cradle, otherwise you will have to >mount your own switch to the inside of the phone that gets pressed by the handset hook/cradle